Starting a new position in a new company can often seem overwhelming. New faces, new environment – you get it.

 Lastly, handbooks operate as an information communication vehicle to facilitate the integration of employees within the company while committing to fostering a feeling of belonging across teams.

-Put simply, you should update your employee handbook every time something within your workplace changes.
+You should update your employee handbook every time something within your workplace changes, such as business expansion or introduction of new policy.
 Companies should review their employee manual annually at the very least to ensure it is reflective of society’s unavoidable changes.

 Every year, businesses should schedule a time to sit down and consider how your jurisdiction and industry has changed in the past year to determine if your policies are still current, how they can be updated and what policies need to be added.